 If you’re 18 or older, you only need your permit and car insurance document.

 Now that you know how the California driver's ed online course works, are you ready to start?
-Sign up for our teen driver’s ed course today.
+Sign up for our CA drivers ed course for teens today.
 Study the theory and complete your in-car training properly, and we guarantee you’ll pass your test the first time.